SethStalley/sethstalley.github.io/about.md

 Inspired by what is going on in the private space sector.
 I hope to see humans land on Mars within the next decade.

 * **Video Games**
 Video games in some ways best showcase the potential of virtual systems.
 Entire worlds not restrained by the laws of physics but by the imagination and rules of their creators.
-Blizzard in particular is my favorite such creator, games such as StarCraft were a huge part of my HS years and presently I am an avid player of World of Warcraft and Hearthstone.
+Blizzard in particular is my favorite such creator, games such as StarCraft were a huge part of my HS years and presently I am an avid player of World of Warcraft, Diablo and Hearthstone.

 * **AI**
 Artificial intelligence, being one of the hottest topics within my field, it has definitely caught my interest.
-The potential appears to be revolutionary, albeit a bit scary.
-I by no means claim to be an expert in this area, however I am very interested expanding my knowledge when it comes to this topic.
+The life changing potential is ridiculous, albeit also a bit scary.
+I by no means claim to be an expert in this area, however I am very interested in expanding my knowledge on this topic.